bruno78/markov-model/README.md

 ### Problems

-The program is a bit inneficient since it stumbles on the possibility to check the same sequence of character(s) or word(s) multiple times.
+The program is a bit inefficient since it stumbles on the possibility to check the same sequence of character(s) or word(s) multiple times.
 The best solution for this case is to map these occurrences to a HashMap.

 Comparing efficiency before and after mapping words using Confucius text with a model order of 2, with text length set to 1000 @ seed 42.: